 Treatments

 Neurofibromatosis is a genetic condition that cannot be cured.
 However, doctors can treat the symptoms of the condition.
 They can remove tumors that cause pain or loss of function.
-They may also remove tumors that grow quickly, because these tumors could become cancerous.
-If a tumor is cancerous it can be treated with a combination of chemotherapy and surgery.
-Tumors in the ears from NF2 can be treated with surgery or radiation.
+They may also remove tumors that grow quickly because they could become cancerous.

 - Eye exam